-Tribes, Elephants and Sticky Waterfalls Family Adventure
+Family Fun with Elephants and Sticky Waterfalls

 Day 1: Chiang Mai- Palong village

 You will change into a traditional Thai farmers tunic which is very comfortable.
 Then you will meet our elderly elephants and get close to them.
-You will learn to make grinded grass which you will later feed to the elephants.
+You will learn to make dried grass which you will later feed to the elephants.
 You will also visit the elephant cemetery and the place where the elephants rest at night time.
-Elephants love herb balls and you will learn how to make them.
-Feed them to the elephants which is really great fun.
+Elephants love herb balls, and you will learn how to make them.
+Feed them to the elephants.
 Then you will bathe with an elephant.
-Elephants love to bathe and it is a lot of fun to share this with an elephant.
+Elephants love to play in the water.
+It is a lot of fun to join them.
 Feed bananas to our elephants.
 Then it is time to say farewell to your elephant friends.

 Market visit and Trekking

 By this time you will be hungry.
 We will have a Thai lunch at a local restaurant.
 We can accommodate all food preferences, so please inform your guide.
 After lunch, we will continue to a local market where your guide will do some shopping.
 You can join him or explore this market on your own.
 Drive to the start of our afternoon hike.
 The trail through the forest is relatively easy.
 Enjoy the views and the sounds of nature.
 We will walk for about two hours, with many stops along the way.
 Your guide will explain about specific trees and plants in the forest.
 There will be time for taking pictures.
 Our destination will be a Palong village.

 After arrival in the village, the children can participate in fun activities in the village.
 These can vary from picking fruit, collecting vegetables for dinner, feeding the pigs or taking part in sports with children from the community.
 Then it is time for a cooking course.
 Your guide will teach you how to cook in a wok on a wood fire.